Target group: participants in the Minor Public Administration - Multi-level Governance

 The course instruction will take the form of lectures.

 In the lectures the instructor covers the main points in the required readings and sets them in the context of broader scholarly debates.
 Discussion and participation from students is also encouraged in lectures, and online platforms will also be used for students to present their ideas in other formats.
 Attendance to all lectures is highly advisable so that students receive the necessary information and guidance for completing their assignments.

-Students who score below 5.5 will have the opportunity to resit the final exam.
-Dates and locations for retakes will be made available in the online roster of the institute and the course hand out.
+Students who score below 5.5 will have the opportunity to resit the exams.
+Dates and locations for retakes will be made available in the course hand out.